Here's how Israel's 'Iron Dome' stops rockets — and why Ukraine doesn't have it

 More than 5,000 rockets have been launched into Israel since the attacks from Hamas began Saturday, according to the Israeli military, which says the Iron Dome successfully neutralized most of them.

-In the past, the IDF has said the Dome's success rate is about 90-97% in its capacity to seek out and protect civilians from incoming weapons.
+In the past, the Israel Defense Forces has said the Iron Dome's success rate is about 90% to 97% in its capacity to seek out and protect civilians from incoming weapons.

-And as Karako explains, the aim of the Dome isn't necessarily perfection.
+And as Karako explains, the aim of the Iron Dome isn't necessarily perfection.

 "The Iron Dome, in particular, is kind of the poster child for the 'good enough' high success rate," he said.